DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/create-popular-reports/create-a-report-with-cross-band-content-and-populated-empty-space.md

 ## Populate the Empty Space

-Add empty lines to invoices to populate the empty space between the _Detail_ band's data and the totals.
+Populate the empty space between the _Detail_ band's data and the footer.

 Select the _Detail_ band and enable the **Fill Empty Space** property.

 ![](../../../images/eurd-web-underlay-report-fillemptyspace.png)

-Invoices now include numbered lines that continue until the totals.
+The empty space is now populated with numbered lines.

 ![](../../../images/eurd-web-underlay-report-preview-4.png)